 The Directed Fund will be composed of Premier, General and Associate Members (each, a “Member” and, collectively, the “Members”) in Good Standing.
 All Members must be current corporate members of the LF (at any level) to participate in the Directed Fund as a member.
 All participants in the Directed Fund, enjoy the privileges and undertake the obligations described in this Charter, as from time to time amended by the Governing Board with the approval of the LF.
 During the term of their membership, all members will comply with all such policies as the LF Board of Directors and/or the Directed Fund may adopt with notice to members.

-Premier Members will be entitled to appoint a representative to the Governing Board and any Committee.
+Premier Members will be entitled to appoint a representatives to the Governing Board and any Committee.

 General Members, acting as a class, will be entitled to annually elect one representative to the Governing Board for every ten General Members, up to a maximum of three representatives, provided that there will always be at least one General Member representative, even if there are less than ten General Members.
 The Governing Board determines the election process.